namanx/ChatApp_using_Java/README.md

 - The application utilizes multithreading to handle multiple client connections efficiently.
 - String handling is used to process and manage incoming and outgoing messages.
 - The chat application provides a simple and intuitive command-line interface for users.
+- A Simple Java GUI using Swing package

 ## Requirements
 - Java Development Kit (JDK) 8 or higher.